GeorgeTsakoumakis/cyber-justitia/README.md

 Follow the instructions and input your credentials.

-If you've done that or are already logged in, you can now build the Docker  image.
+If you've done that or are already logged in, you can now build the application.
 In order to build and run the containers, run the following command:

 ```bash
 docker-compose up
 ```

-You can now visit and use Cyber Justitia using the following address:
+You can now visit and use Cyber Justitia using the following address (if you're running locally):

 ```url
 127.0.0.1:8000